Ali Sedighi

 Priming and Anchoring

 Priming is a neuroscience concept where exposure to one stimulus influences the response to a subsequent stimulus.
-In CRO, this can be used to subtly guide users toward conversion by exposing them to certain concepts or ideas early in their journey.
+In CRO, this can be used to subtly guide users toward conversion by exposing them to certain concepts early in their journey.

 Implementing Neuroscience-Based CRO: A Framework